It’s like having a robot drone follow you around and take videos of you, no matter what you are doing.

 You need to be aware of all potential obstacles in your path (The drone will track you and keep a distance from you.
 It will try to reframe the camera, but sometimes it moves when you don’t expect it.
 Crashes when trees, buildings, branches etc are around is almost inevitable.
 I always use these moves in clear spaces)

 If you want a smooth shot you need to keep the subject at a fairly constant speed (The Mavic tries to keep up, but will sometimes make jerky movements as it accelerates and stops as you change speed)

 The Mavic also tends to have a hard time tracking from a large distance (when the subject appears too small)

 All in all, it’s a great mode, but it has limitations.
 You should play with it where there is a lot of space.
 Give your drone plenty of height and make sure it can’t hit anything, even when you think it won’t go somewhere (it might).

 Active Tracking is great for when you want constant focus on one subject but controlling it by hand would be tough.

 This is especially useful with sports, but can really be applied to anything.
 DJI even says it can track animals!

 Other Settings While In Active Tracking Mode

-There is one other cool setting worth mentioning that you can use in active track mode and that is the "circling" option.
-If you use the Trace option you can slide a slider which determines how wide a circle the Mavic makes around the subject as it is tracking.
+There is one other cool setting worth mentioning that you can use in active track mode and that is the “circling” option.
+If you use the Trace option you can slide a slider that determines how wide a circle the Mavic makes around the subject as it is tracking.
 So, you get tracking and circling all in one!

 I have found a video that shows you how to use this below: